 The Devil’s Hand

 Easter night, 1686.
-Bernardino Abenavoli, Baron of Montebello—denied Antonia Alberti’s hand—led his men up the slopes.
-By dawn, the Alberti fortress was in ruins.
-Doors gaped open, slick with blood.
-Lorenzo, Marquis of Pentedattilo, and most of his family lay dead.
-Only Antonia survived, carried into exile with the echoes of her family’s voices.
+Bernardino Abenavoli, Baron of Montebello, led his men up the slopes.
+He had been refused permission to marry Antonia Alberti.
+By morning, the Alberti fortress was destroyed.
+The doors stood open and were covered in blood.
+Lorenzo, Marquis of Pentedattilo, and most of his family were dead.
+Antonia survived.
+She was taken into exile.

 You may also like: